 We love making soup in the Instant Pot so much, we wrote an entire post about it.
 Our favorite though?
 This Wild Rice Soup.
 It’s magical, comforting, and has all-day simmered flavor in less than an hour.

-Now this is just crazy talk.
+Don’t believe us?
 The Instant Pot can cook an entire 5-lb. chicken in 30 MINUTES and it’s juicy and amazing.
-Tying the legs and folding wings under is a good way to keep the chicken together while it cooks.
 ALSO: try laying the chicken on a bed of lemon slices and a generous sprinkling of herbs and salt.
-OMG.
+You’re welcome.

 Who doesn’t love a loaded baked potato???
 You can make a batch of potatoes in 12 MINUTES, which is the perfect amount of time for you gather a few toppings for a very ideal baked potato bar.

 While we’re on the subject of potatoes, let’s talk mashed!
-AKA let’s talk how to make every holiday easier from here on out.
 These mashed potatoes are the creamiest, dreamiest potatoes full of cream cheese, butter, and herbs.
 YUM.

 Yes, steamed vegetables aren’t the most glamorous of recipes, but they are an old standby for good reason.
 A swish of olive oil and sprinkle of salt and you’re in veggie heaven.

-Making dried beans the traditional way can be overwhelmingly time consuming.
+Making dried beans the traditional way can be overwhelmingly time-consuming.
 There’s soaking and simmering and boiling and it’s just a WHOLE THING.
-The Instant Pot basically solves all these problems.
+The Instant Pot basically solves all those problems.
 Pop the dried beans in the Instant Pot, cover with water, and cook for about 30 minutes.
 No pre-soaking required!

 Making steel cut oatmeal in the Instant Pot is a no-brainer.
 No watching to see if your pot on the stove will boil over.
 No worrying about over or under cooking.
 No fear of burnt oatmeal stuck to the bottom of the pot.
 Just put the oats in the pot with water (or almond milk if you’re feeling fancy) and cook.
 The result is a creamy, nutty pot of steel cut oats.